stowball/hucssley/README.md

 ##### Parent classes

 Another benefit of Hucssley is that you can easily create custom parent classes, such as being able to respond to a `has-js` class.
-It behaves similarly to the above, but you instead provide a `parents` key with a list of one or more parent selector you want to generate classes for.
+It behaves similarly to the above, but you instead provide a `parents` key with a list of one or more parent selectors you want to generate classes for.

 ```scss
 $hu-display-modules: (